AllenGarza/Digitization_Job/send_to_server/readme.txt

 -Sender: can be split into two main methods: dir_setter(), and check_and_load_files()

     1.) dir_setter() - Grabs all input file paths, maps them to envelope numbers.
 Does the same with output paths with a similar process.
+    Obtain a list of envelope numbers, we will us this as our keys.

-    2.) check_and_load_files() - Using a mapper, we move files by envelope number, using envelope number as a key to obtain paths to where the files are to where the files need to be. shutil.copyfile() does the actual copying, one file at a time.
+    2.) check_and_load_files() - We move files by envelope number, which we have a list of obtained via dir_setter().
+Using these envelope numbers as keys on our dictionarys where we mapped these keys to paths, paths that tell us where the files are and where the files should go. shutil.copyfile() does the actual copying, one file at a time.